dseichter/yahac/README.md

 ![yahac in tray Icon](docs/docs/assets/screenshots/yahac_traymenu_with_entities.png)

+## Features

+* Add sensors and get their current data
+* Show switches and turn them on/off with one click
+* Integrate your computer as a binary sensor into HA (MQTT)

 You can configure as much as needed sensors and switches.
-As soon as you show the menu (right click on the yahac icon), the latest value of your entities will be collected and shown.
+See the [📖 Documentation](https://dseichter.github.io/yahac/)

 > [!WARNING]
 > Because of false positive in Windows Defender ([see #34](https://github.com/dseichter/yahac/issues/34)) take a look into the [compatibility](https://dseichter.github.io/yahac/compatibility/)